mmonteleone/vimfiles/README.txt

 As a vim neophyte, I can confidently say you're better off finding useful vim bits in a box of Count Chocula than here.

+Nothing particularly noteworthy in here, except that I'm keeping a particular emphasis on maintaining a consistent cross-platform experience across OS X, Windows, and Linux, since that's my main reason for finally migrating from TM.

 Installation:

 *nix (MacVim/GVim)